select()

 @c

-Enable getting the eligible member(s) from left to right beginning from the first member until the first ineligible member appears
+Enable getting the eligible member(s) beginning from the first member that makes Boolean expression x true from left to right until the first ineligible member that makes Boolean expression x false appears.

 @r